hokoo/cf7-telegram/plugin-dir/readme.txt

 * Markdown added

 == Upgrade Notice ==

+= 1.0 =
+This is a large update.
+If you're moving from v0.9.x, your settings will be refactored.
+Please check it after the update.
+In case of any problems, please, contact support.

 = 0.9 =
 * ATTENTION! ⚡⚡⚡ Get v0.9 now to preserve your settings when you will be upgrading to v1.0.